- Accommodation as per itinerary (7 nights camping, 5 nights accommodated)

 Etosha is known for its characteristic large salt pan that can even be seen from space.
 Contrary to its desert landscape, the Park has abundant wildlife that congregates around waterholes making for excellent game viewing.
 Rugged roads fringe the vast salt flat of Etosha Pan, which becomes a breeding ground for flocks of flamingos in the wet season.

 Okaukuejo is the oldest tourist camp in Etosha and is home to the Etosha Ecological Institute.
 It is situated at the western end of the Etosha Pan.
 The main attraction of this camp is a permanent waterhole which is floodlit at night.
 The spectacle starts at dawn, with animals coming in large numbers to quench their thirst.
 The activity continues throughout the day until late at night.
 In the early evenings, it is not uncommon to have black rhino, elephant, and lion all drinking at the same time.

 Enjoy two nights at Okaukuejo, Camping on a self-catering basis.

 Continue exploring Etosha National Park as you make your way to the next rest camp, Halali Camp.

-In an otherwise flat area Halali Camp is perched between a few hills and koppies.
+In an otherwise flat area, Halali Camp is perched between a few hills and koppies.
 Thicker vegetation makes this popular with leopard, rhino and elephant.
-Situated halfway between Namutoni and Okaukuejo the Halali Rest Camp centrally located near some of the most popular waterholes of the Etosha National Park.
+Situated halfway between Namutoni and Okaukuejo the Halali Rest Camp is centrally located near some of the most popular waterholes of the Etosha National Park.
 A short walk will take you to the camp’s floodlit waterhole with excellent day and night game viewing.

 ‘Halali’ is the German word for the traditional ending of a hunt.
 The camp signifies the end of game hunting and the rise of eco-tourism in Namibia.